 How to review your artificial intelligence (AI) policy

-Your school isn't required to have an AI policy, but using one will help your school community to use AI tools in an ethical and responsible way.
-Find out how to review your school's AI policy, including what it should cover and questions to ask.
+Your school isn't required to have an AI policy, but having one can help your school community use AI tools in an ethical and responsible way.
+Find out how to review your policy, what it should cover and the questions to ask.
 Use our model to understand what good looks like and see examples from other schools.

 School types: AllSchool phases: AllRef: 45134